fstagni/2025_DUW_main/slides.md

 align: lm
 ---

+# The DiracX Client

 Since `FastAPI` includes built-in support for [OpenAPI](https://spec.openapis.org/oas/v3.0.3) specifications, the `client` can be generated by [autorest](https://github.com/Azure/AutoRest)

-- several languages suppported.
+- several languages supported.
 Within the DiracX repo we include the python client
   - if you want to generate a client in another language (e.g. because your third-party application is developed in Java or Go), you are one CI item away
 - depending on what you do, the client will need to be regenerated
   - e.g. if you change one route